What is a landing page?

 Why can’t I use my homepage or another page on my website?

-A landing page is designed to cut to the chase and reduces distractions by eliminating the navigation and competing links.
+A landing page is designed to cut to the chase and reduce distractions by eliminating the navigation and competing links.
 It focuses the visitors’ attention to the call to action in front of them and increases the chances of converting them into a lead and thus more business for you.

 What are the best practices when designing a landing page?